react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 This makes it impossible to navigate to the `Home` when the user is not signed in, and to `SignIn` when the user is signed in.

-When the values returned by `useIsSignedin` and `useIsSignedOut` change, the screens matching the condition will change:
+When the values returned by `useIsSignedIn` and `useIsSignedOut` change, the screens matching the condition will change:

 - Let's say, initially `useIsSignedOut` returns `true`.
-This means that `SignIn` screens is shown.
+This means that the `SignIn` screen is shown.
 - After the user signs in, the return value of `useIsSignedIn` will change to `true` and `useIsSignedOut` will change to `false`, which means:
-  - React Navigation will see that the `SignIn` screen is no longer matches the condition, so it will remove the screen.
+  - React Navigation will see that the `SignIn` screen no longer matches the condition, so it will remove the screen.
   - Then it'll show the `Home` screen automatically because that's the first screen available when `useIsSignedIn` returns `true`.

 The order of the screens matters when there are multiple screens matching the condition.
 For example, if there are two screens matching `useIsSignedIn`, the first screen will be shown when the condition is `true`.